Jcbnunez/Sbal_MPI_PNAS/README.md

-# This a repo for JCB Nunez et al's paper: Footprints of natural selection at the mannose-6-phospate isomerase locus in barnacles
+# Data for **Footprints of natural selection at the mannose-6-phospate isomerase locus in barnacles**

 # Accesing the data
 ## All HTS Illumina libraries can be found, and downloaded from here: